1055 Willeo Road

 The Theatre Arts program is highlighted each year by a full-length after-school production created and performed by High Meadows students in fourth through eighth grades.
 Students can audition for a role or apply to be part of the Managerial Team, and all participate in playwriting (sometimes songwriting), costuming, set design, sound and lighting tech, and more.

-Our Middle Years Cross Country team emphasizes group and individual progress through practice on our 40 acres of meadow and woodlands.
+Our Middle School Cross Country team emphasizes group and individual progress through practice on our 40 acres of meadow and woodlands.
 Practice is co-ed but boys and girls race separately at youth meets throughout the Atlanta area.

 Sixth through eighth grade boys practice and play against other independent school teams in the area.
 They work on developing athletic skills on the court, as well as sportsmanship, personal responsibility and team dynamics.